sous-chefs/docker/README.md

 - `version` - Used to calculate package_version string
 - `package_version` - Manually specify the package version string
 - `package_name` - Name of package to install.
-Defaults to 'docker-engine'
+Defaults to 'docker-ce'
 - `package_options` - Manually specify additional options, like apt-get directives for example
+- `setup_docker_repo` - Setup the download.docker.com repo.
+If you would like to manage the repo yourself so you can use an internal repo then set this to false. default: true on all platforms except Amazon Linux.
+- `repo_channel` - The channel of docker to setup from download.docker.com.
+Only used if `setup_docker_repo` is true. default: 'stable'

 ## docker_service_manager